 Each week there is a free day when no guided walks are offered.
 This is an ideal opportunity to relax around the hotel, walk independently or visit local places of interest.
-On your free day you may wish to visit the UNESCO World Heritage site Nea Pafos.
+On your free day you may wish to visit the UNESCO World Heritage site Nea Paphos.

 Day 6: Pomegranates and vines

-The walks today travel to the hills above Pafos, through farmland and vineyards to the magnificent monastery of Chrysorrogiatissa.
+The walks today travel to the hills above Paphos, through farmland and vineyards to the magnificent monastery of Chrysorrogiatissa.
 This monastery was established in 1152 and features many frescoes and icons as well as producing their own wine.

 Easier Walk: We begin our walk in Agios Fotas following a wide track to the Agia Moni Monastery, considered to be one of the oldest on Cyprus.
 After a brief exploration of this ancient monastery we continue on our way through vineyards to the beautiful Chrysorrogiatissa and on to the small town of Pano Panagia for refreshments.
 6 miles (9.5km) with 500ft (150m) of ascent.